Share this post on:

 • Fours can be nonconformist because they have original perspectives and are oriented to depth and the authentic expression of feelings.

-• And Sixes can rebel because they think in contrarian ways and feel unsafe with and suspicious of those who have power over them.
+• Sixes can rebel because they think contrarily and feel unsafe with and suspicious of those who have power over them.

 • Both Fours and Sixes tend to have negative feelings about themselves.